gsoft-inc/sg-orbit/README.md

 ### Develop a component

 The following documentation is a brief overview of the tools and processes involved in the development of a component.
-For in-depth documentation, please view blabla.
+For more information, please read the [React components documentation](/packages/react-components).

 #### Storybook